 Another great benefit of French doors today is that they are energy efficient.
 Most French doors are manufactured with dual pane glass suitable for your local climate.
 But additional glazing can be added in cold climates to save energy in the form of heat or hot climates to save energy in the form of cooling.

 Indoor and outdoor integration

 Finally, a french door can help you embrace both indoor/outdoor living.
-If your family tend to gather in the kitchen, adding a French door to that room can offer additional space to entertain and a view of the outside.
+If your family tends to gather in the kitchen, adding a French door to that room can offer additional space to entertain and a view of the outside.
 From summer gatherings to special occasions, a French door can add a special touch of indoor and outdoor integration.